tahsin4466/StartASM/README.md

 Will return the following errors:
 ```
-Invalid syntax at line 1: 'shift right logically r2 with r1'
+Invalid syntax at line 1: 'shift right r2 with r1'
 Unknown conjunction 'with'.
 Expected 'by'

 Invalid syntax at line 2: 'junk r1'